homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeEcoNavi` (boolean): When enabled it will create a switch to control Eco Navi.

 * `exposeDryMode` (boolean): When enabled it will create a switch to control Dry Mode.
-Note: disabling this switch will set Auto Mode.",
+Note: disabling this switch will set Auto Mode.

 * `exposeFanMode` (boolean): When enabled it will create a switch to control Fan Mode.
-Note: disabling this switch will set Auto Mode.",
+Note: disabling this switch will set Auto Mode.

 * `exposeQuietMode` (boolean): When enabled it will create a switch to control Quiet Mode.
-Quiet Mode can also be enabled by setting the speed slider (rotation) to 1.",
+Quiet Mode can also be enabled by setting the speed slider (rotation) to 1.

 * `exposePowerfulMode` (boolean): When enabled it will create a switch to control Powerful Mode.
-Powerful Mode can also be enabled by setting the speed slider (rotation) to 7.",
+Powerful Mode can also be enabled by setting the speed slider (rotation) to 7.

+* `exposeSwingUpDown` (boolean): When enabled it will create a switch to control Swing Up Down.

+* `exposeSwingLeftRight` (boolean): When enabled it will create a switch to control Swing Left Right.

 * `swingModeDirections` (string):
 Desired swing direction(s) activated when swing is switched on.